yaseppochi/path-pep/pep-0NNN.rst

 will allow for their pre-existing type-checking code to continue to function.

 ..
-COMMENT "explicitly request that" was redundant, right?
+COMMENT TYPO "explicitly request that" was redundant, right?

 During the discussions leading up to this PEP it was suggested that ``os.path`` not be updated using an "explicit is better than implicit"